WenjiangDeng/MAX/README.md

 ```
 #### Do not forget to replace "/path/to/" by your local path.
 ## 3. Construct the wild-type + mutant reference, reference index and the X matrix
-#### In section 5 we show a quick test run of MAX just by copy and paste.
+#### In Section 5 we show a quick test run of MAX just by copy and paste.
 This step will produce (1) the reference which contains both wild-type and mutant alleles; (2) the index for the reference and (3) the X matrix (design matrix).
 This step requires the following input files: a list of mutations, the GTF file, the wild-type transcriptome reference, the version of gene model ("hg19" or "hg38") and the working directory.
 When you have prepared these files, the command to start the analysis is:

 ```sh